gpcnetwork/gpc_commons/README.md

-# gpc_public
+# gpc_commons
-The purpose of this repository is to manage the public wiki pages for the GPC network
+The purpose of this repository is to manage the common resources and wiki pages for the GPC network which are publicly available